 C = total classes/categories

 Here, Yij will be in one-hot vector representation form, and Pij will be the predicted probability for being in class j when the i-th sample of input (Xi) is provided.
-Unlike binary cases, here, we use the softmax function to calculate Pij.
-To understand this softmax function, let's assume that there are three categories, as mentioned in the earlier example.
+Unlike binary cases, we use the softmax function to calculate Pij.
+To understand this softmax function, let’s assume there are three categories, as mentioned in the earlier example.
 If our model says that it is 90% sure that it is a cat and 70% sure that it is a dog, and 50% sure that it is neither a cat nor a dog, then what should be our final prediction?

 Note: The sum of all these values of σi will be 1 because the denominator and numerator will become identical.